Switch language

 At this point, the judge turns to address the prosecutor, saying that she is unsure whether the theft with a weapon charge is substantiated.
 The court calls the police officer who arrested the defendant as a witness on this point, though a different officer searched the defendant.
 He testifies that theoretically the defendant could have gotten the knife from the bag.
 The judge inspects the knife and invites the witness to do the same, and points out that such a tool would take some time to deploy if it’s in a backpack.
 The witness agrees.

-After the witness leaves, the judge reads out the defendant’s past offenses, adding that she understands his repeat offending to be connected to his drug use.
+After the witness leaves, the judge reads out the defendant’s past offenses, adding that she understands his repeat offending to be connected to his problems related to drug use.
 (Charges in the last years included drug-related ones and counts of riding the train without a ticket).
 In response, the defendant says that he has not committed theft recently and that he is actively paying off past fines.
 The judge reminds him that if he does not pay, he’ll be jailed (Ersatzfreiheitsstrafe).

 The judge accepts the prosecution’s sentencing recommendation.
-The defendant now owes almost €2000 on top of his outstanding debts.
+The defendant now owes almost €2,000 on top of his outstanding debts.
 The judge mentions that the fine could also be “paid” through community service, perhaps at a cultural organisation with which he may have a connection.
 The hearing ends with the judge reminding the defendant to stay in treatment and urging him to stop stealing, saying “I hope to never see you again”.

 Cases from our archive

-Case 34
+Case 39

 Criminalizing Poverty